Robust Likelihood Ratio Tests for Incomplete Economic Models: Introduction

-The results on the optimality of the tests in related settings are somewhat limited.
-Within a moment inequality framework, \cite{CANAY2010408} found that a test based on the empirical LR statistic is optimal with respect to the large deviations criterion.
-In a more specialized setting in which moment restrictions are convex in the parameter, \cite{Kaido:2014aa} showed that a test based on a semiparametrically efficient estimator of the identified set achieves the asymptotic power envelope against some local alternatives.
-In models characterized by conditional moment inequalities, \cite{Armstrong:2014aa,Armstrong:2018aa} compared the relative power of the testing procedures based on Cramer--von Mises and weighted Kolmogorov--Smirnov statistics.
-These studies deal with testing problems in models characterized by moment inequalities, which differ from ours in terms of (i) the hypotheses they test and (ii) how they extend a single experiment to repeated experiments.
-For the former, these studies consider testing whether $\theta$ is in the identified set, while our focus is on testing hypotheses of the form in \eqref{eq:hypotheses1}, which does not involve identified sets.
-For the latter, they assume that an i.i.d. sample is available, and hence the robustness issue against heterogeneity and the dependence of selection does not arise.\footnote{See \cite{Epstein:2016qv} for this distinction as well as \cite{MR3753715} (Section 5.3).}
+Existing optimality results for partially identified models have largely been developed within moment-inequality frameworks. \cite{CANAY2010408} showed that a test based on the empirical likelihood-ratio statistic is optimal under a large-deviations criterion.
+For moment restrictions that are convex in the parameter, \cite{Kaido:2014aa} established that a test based on a semiparametrically efficient estimator of the identified set achieves the asymptotic power envelope against certain local alternatives.
+For models characterized by conditional moment inequalities, \cite{Armstrong:2014aa,Armstrong:2018aa} compared the local power properties of procedures based on Cramér–von Mises and weighted Kolmogorov–Smirnov statistics.
+These studies focus on models represented through moment inequalities and develop optimality results within that framework.
+In contrast, we use the set-valued prediction structure directly to construct least favorable likelihoods.
+This produces finite-sample minimax tests and, for directed alternatives satisfying a conditional monotone-likelihood-ratio property, exact conditional UMP tests, while allowing unrestricted selection-induced heterogeneity and dependence across experiments.

-Finally, our framework for inference is related to others that use limit theorems based on the thoery of random sets.
-As mentioned earlier, we use a Gaussian approximation to compute the critical value for the LR statistic, which is similar in spirit to the central limit theorem (CLT) in \cite{Epstein:2016qv}, whereas a different tool is used to obtain this result because of the non-trivial difference between the LR statistic we use here and their Kolmogorov--Smirnov-type statistic.
+Finally, our framework for inference is related to others that use limit theorems based on the theory of random sets.
+As mentioned earlier, we use a Gaussian approximation to compute the critical value for the LR statistic, which is similar in spirit to the central limit theorem (CLT) in \cite{Epstein:2016qv}, whereas a different tool is used to obtain this result because of the nontrivial difference between the LR statistic we use here and their Kolmogorov--Smirnov-type statistic.
 In a different class of models, in which observations are set-valued, \cite{beresteanu2008asymptotic} applied a central limit theorem for random sets to make their inference.

 Throughout, for any metric space $A$, we let $\Sigma_A$ denote its Borel $\sigma$-algebra.
 We then denote the set of Borel probability measures on $A$ by $\Delta(A)$ and equip it with the topology of weak convergence.
 Let $N(\mu,V)$ denote the law of a normal random vector with mean $\mu\in\mathbb R^k$ and variance-covariance matrix $V\in\mathbb R^{k\times k}$.
 For any integrable random vector $X$, we let $E_P[X]$ denote its expectation with respect to probability measure $P$.